qminer/qminer.github.io/anomalies.md

 let articles = base.store('Articles');
 ````

-... a feature space aggregator on the article store.
+Next we define the pipeline that processes the news articles.
+The pipelines has several processing modules: the model, the trigger, the anomaly detection algorithm and the actual alert.

+To keep a model of the past articles, we need feature space aggregator on the article store.
+The model will use the text from the "Text" of the article and will use "tfidf" weight to compute the importance of various words.
+The model will need at least 2 articles to be initialized and will consider pairs of two words (the n-grams) parameter.

 ````javascript
 let aggrFSA = {